appanp/software-dev/01_terminology.md

 **Pair Programming**: A programming technique in which two developers work together on a single task, sharing their screens and keyboards.

 **Penetration Testing**: A simulated cyber attack on a computer system or network to test its defenses and identify vulnerabilities.
 Some of the open-source penetration testing tools are Nmap, Metasploit, and Burp Suite.

+**Predictive Test Selection (PTS)**: The need to release high-quality products quickly is more critical than ever.
+While test automation has greatly improved the efficiency of testing processes, the sheer volume of tests required can still overwhelm even the most streamlined teams.
+Enter Predictive Test Selection (PTS) — an AI-driven approach designed to optimize and accelerate the testing process by focusing on the areas of your code most likely to fail.
+For more info, refer to [this link](https://wopee.io/blog/predictive-test-selection/) and [Facebook Engg. team blog](https://engineering.fb.com/2018/11/21/developer-tools/predictive-test-selection/) ([paper link](https://research.facebook.com/file/354896332934404/Predictive-Test-Selection.pdf)).

 **Product Management**: In digital business, product management is the process of conceiving, defining, delivering, monitoring and refining products in, and withdrawing products from, a market in order to maximize business results.
 Product management tasks range from researching markets, customers and competitors, to analyzing customers and products, to developing and maintaining a product vision and roadmap.
 They also include working with product delivery teams to test and prioritize delivery of product capabilities in order to maximize customer value and business impact and derive growth from digital initiatives.For more info, refer to [this link](https://www.gartner.com/en/information-technology/glossary/product-management-digital-business).